 Take that as you will however $40,000 will cover most small emergencies however $100,000 claims in the US is still fairly common so $40,000 is much lower than I’d recommend, especially if you’re travelling in the USA, Mexico or even Canada.
 The nice thing about World Nomads is you can actually purchase your travel insurance after you left so if you find yourself already on the road without travel insurance, it is definitely better than nothing.

-Click here to get a quick quote from World Nomads.
+Click here to learn more from World Nomads.

 Canadian Expat Insurance can be hard to find.
 Talk to an agent.